tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

-Composite deployments are also an intermediate step: once traditional algorithms are deprecated due to CRQCs, operators will still need to transition from composite to PQC-only certificates.
-This requires deploying new PQC trust anchors, issuing PQC-only certificates, and revoking composite certificates.
+Composite deployments are also an intermediate step: once traditional algorithms are deprecated due to CRQCs, operators will still need to transition from composite to PQC certificates.
+This requires deploying new PQC trust anchors, issuing PQC certificates, and revoking composite certificates.
 While automated mechanisms such as ACME or CMP can streamline end-entity certificate issuance, trust anchors are typically distributed through OS, Browser, or device